Get Virtualizor

 Copy the VPS qcow2 file from Source server to the Virtualizor server.
 (You can use SCP for it)

-Note : Server must have the same amount of free space available on "/" partition so that it can fit the converted file as well.
+Server must have the same amount of free space available on "/" partition so that it can fit the converted file as well or move it to a partition with appropriate space.

 Step 2 : Convert 'qcow2' file to 'img' format